 The heavier pieces in the new batteries should be arranged so as to bear on the approach up the river, and on the positions which might be taken up by an enemy's vessel with a view of firing into the town.
-An 8-inch piece should be placed on either flank of each of the new works; that on the right at One Tree Point bearing on the approach by the road from the southward, and that on the left commanding The gun on the left flank at Kangaroo Bluff should bear on the beach to the southward of it, and that on the right should cross fire with Queen's Battery upon the line of torpedoes.
-The fire from Kangaroo Bluff would also search the bays between Queen's Battery and One Tree Point.
+An 8-inch piece should be placed on either flank of each of the new works; that on the right at One Tree Point bearing on the approach by the road from the southward, and that on the left commanding The gun on the left flank at Kangaroo Bluff should bear on the beach to the southward of it, and that on the right should cross fire with Queen's Battery upon the line of torpedoes The fire from Kangaroo Bluff would also search the bays between Queen's Battery and One Tree Point.

-Both the new batteries should be rendered self-defensible by a stockade enclosure, and accommodation for gunners, placed so as to be protected from fire rendered self-defensible, and accommodation for gunners.
-The barrack at One Tree Point defensible, and accommodation for gunners, placed by the placed behind the hill in roun of the lattery.
-Some small accommodation for accommodation for gunners, and accommodation for gunners, and accommodation for gunners. should be placed behind the hill in rear of the battery Some small accommodation to gunners provided. tion for gunners is also required at Queen's Battery.
+Both the new batteries should be rendered self-defensible by a stockade Batteries to be enclosure, and accommodation for gunners, placed so as to be protected from fire rendered self from seaward, should be provided in each work.
+The barrack at One Tree Point defensible, and accommodation should be placed behind the hill in rear of the battery Some small accommoda- gunners provided. tion for gunners is also required at Queen's Battery.
 The rear of this work is already protected by a good flanked stockade, and a stockade should also be placed in the ditch of the work as an obstacle to assault in front.